cdl-mint/Niryo_Twin/README.md

 2. On the right side in code section load the `webots_ned_controll.py` under `Digital_Twin_Webots`.
 3. And run the `webots_ned_controll.py` file.
 4. Logs will be automatically saved in current dir with name `scenario1_run_1.txt` format. (on default it will run each scenarios and 4 iterations)

-5. If you want to add your own scenario just add your scenario to the `webots_ned_controll.py` file and call it with the appropriate keyword argument.
+5. If you want to add your own scenario just add your scenario to the `custom_webots_ned_controll.py` under `TODO: section` and run the file inside webots compiler.

 ### 3. Digital Twin (Simulation - Gazebo):